Gabriel Inocêncio

-Gabriel de Souza Inocêncio (born 20 August 1994), known as Gabriel Inocêncio, is a Brazilian footballer who plays for Chapecoense.
-Mainly a right back, he can also play in the other flank, and has also featured as a midfielder or a forward.
+Gabriel de Souza Inocêncio (born 20 August 1994), known as Gabriel Inocêncio, is a Brazilian footballer who plays for Botafogo-SP.
+A full-back capable of playing in both flanks, he has also featured as a midfielder or a forward throughout his career.

 Club career

 Early career

 Born in Presidente Prudente, São Paulo, Inocêncio's first club was Toledo in the Paraná state, after playing for a hometown side named Centro de Treinamento Revelação (CTR).
 He later represented América-SP, Grêmio Osasco, Red Bull Brasil, Grêmio Barueri and Grêmio as a youth.

 Monte Azul

 In 2013, after finishing his formation, Inocêncio signed for Monte Azul, and made his senior debut on 8 September of that year by starting in a 3–1 home win over Mirassol, for the year's Copa Paulista.
 He scored his first senior goal on 5 October 2013, netting the opener in a 5–1 home routing of São Caetano.